 • Steep/high roofs require safety setups that affect production windows.

-What to document on complex roofs
+Minimum documentation on complex roofs

-• Transitions: wall lines, chimneys, skylights, valleys, dead valleys.
+• Transitions: wall lines, chimneys, skylights, valleys/dead valleys.

 • Flashing types/conditions (step/counter, apron, cricket areas).

-Tile roofs (repairability + brittleness + underlayment truth) Specialty
+Tile roofs (repairability + underlayment truth) Specialty

 • The underlayment is often the true waterproofing layer.